Menu

 Depending on the circumstances of your case, you may be able to collect monetary damages of up to $1,000.

 Are creditors still harassing you after your bankruptcy discharge?
+The discharge injunction protects you from creditors attempting to collect on discharged debts, and violating this injunction can lead to legal repercussions for the creditors.
 You have rights, and our experienced attorneys can help protect you from illegal collection actions.
 Contact us for a free consultation and take the first step to stop the harassment.

 Schedule Your Free Consultation